-In practice, there is an opportunity to embed sustainability into the supply chain while also considering the wider impact it might have on resilience and vice versa.
-Taking advantage of the synergies between these two goals offers immense potential for long-term optimization.
-Considering increasingly complex and unpredictable global challenges, ignoring this opportunity is becoming too costly, jeopardizing long-term survivability of organizations across sectors and geographies.
+In practise, there is an opportunity to embed sustainability into the supply chain while also considering the wider impact it might have on resilience and vice versa.
+Taking advantage of the synergies between these two goals offers immense potential for long-term optimisation.
+Considering increasingly complex and unpredictable global challenges, ignoring this opportunity is becoming too costly, jeopardising long-term survivability of organisations across sectors and geographies.

 In this article, we explore three key recommendations to enable simultaneous and seamless integration of sustainability and resilience into supply chain operations:

 Recommendation 1: Look beyond the immediate and obvious trends

 The pace of change in today’s world demands that organisations respond to an overwhelming number of developments at once.
 While it is sensible to react to events and adjust to trends, organisations tend to swing dramatically between efforts to optimise supply chain sustainability and supply chain resilience.
 To use a simple example, the pressure to reduce Scope 3 emissions is superseded by resorting to air freight to gain a competitive advantage.

 As a result of such pressures, organisations find themselves stuck in an endless game of “whack-a-mole,” scrambling to strike down whatever demand pops up first and forgetting about it as soon as a new one emerges.
 Organisations often backtrack on commitments, ditch initiatives, and brush aside long-term strategy to address the latest challenge.
 This approach, however, is reactive and counterproductive; while addressing the immediate issue at stake, these tactics can also take organisations two steps back in their pursuit of longer-term strategic objectives.